datahop/datahop-d2d-android/README.md

 * [x] Connectivity should be transparent (and run as a background process) to the user (i.e., it should not require the users’ manual intervention.
+* [x] Library should work on any Android device without requiring to 'root' the device
 * [x] Connectivity must take into account power consumption and must implement mechanisms to avoid battery depletion.

 # Installation

 # Usage